 - 5.1 This project will be under the management of Richard Greatorex, Principal Fieldwork Manager, CA. - 5.2 The staffing structure will be organised thus: the Project Manager will direct the overall conduct of the evaluation as required during the period of fieldwork.
-Day to day responsibility however will rest with the Project Leader who will be on-site throughout the project. - 5.3 The field team will consist of a maximum of 15 staff (e.g. 1 Project Officer; 2 Project Supervisors and 12 Archaeologists).

-- 5.4 It is envisaged that the project will require approximately 6-8 weeks of fieldwork.
-The production of a post-ex assessment\ of the results and subsequent reporting will take up to a further 6 to 12 months. - 5.5 Specialists who will be invited to provide advice and report on specific aspects of the project as necessary are:
+Day to day responsibility however will rest with the Project Leader who will be on-site throughout the project. - 5.3 Given that there will be a gradual release of area for excavation following demolition it is envisaged that the field team will consist of a maximum of 10 staff for an estimated two/three-month program (e.g. 1 Project Officer; 2 Project Supervisors and 8 Archaeologists), though, the size of the team may be increased in due course as a greater area for excavation becomes available - It is envisaged that the project will require approximately 8 12 weeks of fieldwork, dependent on results.
+The production of a post-ex assessment\ of the results will take up to 12 months and subsequent analysis and publication a further 12 months thereafter. - 5.5 Specialists who will be invited to provide advice and report on specific aspects of the project as necessary are: